nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 - `LOOP_APNS_KEY` - Apple Push Notifications service (APNs) Key, created in the Apple Developer website.
 - `LOOP_APNS_KEY_ID` - The Key ID for the above key.
 - `LOOP_DEVELOPER_TEAM_ID` - Your Apple developer team ID.
-- `LOOP_PUSH_SERVER_ENVIRONMENT` - (optional) Set this to `production` if you are using a provisioning profile that specifies production aps-environment, such as when distributing builds via TestFlight.
+- `LOOP_PUSH_SERVER_ENVIRONMENT` - (optional fallback) Set this to `production` if you are using a provisioning profile that specifies the production `aps-environment`, such as when distributing builds via TestFlight.
+In 15.0.8 and later, the uploaded profile's `isAPNSProduction` value takes precedence when present; this environment variable is used only when the profile does not provide that value.

 </br>